github/licensed/CONTRIBUTING.md

 after creating the release.
 In case that fails, the following steps can be performed manually

 11. Push the gem from (7) to rubygems.org -- `gem push licensed-x.xx.xx.gem`
-12. Build packages for new tag: `VERSION=x.xx.xx bundle exec rake package`
-13. Upload packages from (12) to release from (10)

 ## Resources